Technical Writing in Cambridge

 Entertainment in and around Cambridge

 Pub lunches and evenings out at local restaurants are a favourite past-time.
 There are plenty of museums, leisure centres, theatres and cinemas in and around Cambridge and a healthy variety of entertainment and activities for all ages.
-If you fancy a stroll along the river Cambridge, you can watch the ducks and teams of rowers who practice constantly, or stop to talk to the local fishermen and boat owners who line the banks of the river.
+If you fancy a stroll along the river Cam, you can watch the ducks and teams of rowers who practice constantly, or stop to talk to the local fishermen and boat owners who line the banks of the river.
 If you are brave, you can take a punt on the river yourself.
 The Grafton centre and Lion yard, located in the city centre, are minutes away from the main bus station and a ten-minute walk from the train station.

 Cambridge has a rich history and the architecture and museums will have something to interest all tastes.
 The Botanical gardens and Fitzwilliam museum in the city centre are well worth a visit.